nextgis/docs_ngmobile/source/editing.rst

    "Date picker" entry form.

-The "Photo" field is necessary for creation of photo or load existing photos (see :numref:`ngmobile_photo_pic`).
+"Photo" field is used to create new or load existing photos (see :numref:`ngmobile_photo_pic`).

 .. figure:: _static/photo.png
    :name: ngmobile_photo_pic
    :align: center
    :width: 8cm

-   The "Photo" entry form.
+   "Photo" entry form.

-After filling of all necessary attributes for saving edits press the button :numref:`ngmobile_attributes_edit_pic` p.
-2. Pressing the buttons 1 or 3 returns to the window of map without saving.
-Point will not be added.
+After filling in all required attributes press button 2 (item 2 in :numref:`ngmobile_attributes_edit_pic`) to save edits.
+Pressing buttons 1 or 3 will return you to Map screen, all changes in the layer (added or edited geometries or attributes) will be lost.